rblades/dhworkbook_master/docs/module-4/Exercises.md

 4. Assuming your files are in `war-diary-text`, zip the folder up with this command, `$ zip -r wardiaryfiles.zip war-diary-text`.

-5. Use the filemanager to download the zip file.
+5. Use the File Manager to download the zip file.

 6. Unzip the folder on your machine.

     <br>
-    <iframe width="560" height="315" src="https://www.youtube.com/embed/AICkCLWJYfI" title="Installing and preparing data for the Topic Modeling Tool" frameborder="0" gesture="media" allowfullscreen></iframe>
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/uwkI6M3wLCY?rel=0" title="Installing and preparing data for the Topic Modeling Tool" frameborder="0" gesture="media" allowfullscreen></iframe>
     <br>

-7. Double-click on the file you downloaded in step 1.
-This will open a java-based graphical user interface with one of the most common topic-modeling approaches, 'Latent Dirichlet Allocation'.
+7. Double-click on the file you downloaded in Step 1.
+This will open a java-based graphical user interface with one of the most common topic modeling approaches, 'Latent Dirichlet Allocation'.

 8. Set the input to be the Colonial Newspaper Database **or** the Canadian war diary.